Wicker Park Chicago Real Estate

 Homes for Sale in Wicker Park, Chicago

-Wicker Park homes are often subdivided vintage construction – old homes converted to 2 or 3 flats.
+Wicker Park homes for sale are often subdivided vintage construction – old homes converted to two or three-flats.
 Recently condo developments and apartment buildings have begun popping up, offering more affordable living options.
 Wicker Park as a very strong rental market, which is saying something in Chicago, which has a strong market overall.
-Homes in the Wicker Park neighborhood can range between $150,000 and $2.195 million.
+Homes in the Wicker Park neighborhood start at just under $200,000, although most condos for sale in Wicker Park are between $400,000 and $500,00.
+Single-family homes and townhomes are usually between $700,000 and $1 million, although there are some luxury homes that are occasionally listed at over $2 million.

 Wicker Park Neighborhood History